Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Discussion

-\paragraphb{\textbf{Attacks on TCB}} \OSPD introduces a novel approach to \name at application level, whose security is built on top of the trusted CVM hardware and software stack like its guest OS.
-That is, \OSPD does not defend against attacks that compromise the CVM~\cite{li2021cipherleaks, yuan2025ciphersteal} or its guest OS~\cite{schluter2024wesee, schluter2024heckler}.
-However, as \OSPD's design is general, it is orthogonal to and compatible with any solution that enhances the security of CVM~\cite{duy2025incognitos, qin2023protecting} and its guest OS~\cite{zhao2022vsgx, wang2024road, li2024blindfold}.
+\OSPD introduces a novel application-level approach to \name.
+Its security is built on top of the CVM hardware and the software stack, e.g., guest OS.
+As such, it inherits both the security guarantees and the vulnerabilities of the underlying TCB.

+\paragraphb{Attacks on CVM} \OSPD does not defend against attacks that compromise the CVM~\cite{li2021cipherleaks, yuan2025ciphersteal, tee_fail_sp2026}.
+Many of these attacks exploit vulnerabilities in specific CVM implementations, for example, the deterministic encryption.
+Since \OSPD's design does not impose any restrictions on its underlying infrastructure (See discussion on portability in \S\ref{sec:discussion-portability}), it is compatible with any existing and future solutions that enhance the security of CVM~\cite{duy2025incognitos, qin2023protecting}.

+Notably, Chuang et al.~\cite{tee_fail_sp2026} recently extracted the Provisioning Certification Key (PCK) of Intel TDX, successfully compromising the chain of trust of its attestation mechanism.
+This attack severely undermines the trust established between \OSPD with users and the LLM provider.
+However, thanks to \OSPD's portable design, the attestation issues can be mitigated by deploying \OSPD on CVM implementations that are not vulnerable to this issue.

+\paragraphb{Attacks on OS} Similarly, \OSPD inherits vulnerabilities in the software stack, especially the guest OS due to its large attack surface~\cite{schluter2024wesee, schluter2024heckler}.
+To mitigate such attacks, \OSPD can leverage existing techniques that enhance the security of OS, for example, containerizing each process with gVisor~\cite{gVisor,gVisor_gpu} to minimize the OS's attack surface.
+Another series of techniques that focus on protecting data in use against a compromised OS~\cite{zhao2022vsgx, wang2024road, li2024blindfold} also enhances \OSPD's security.